 THE ELAS ATTACK FROM NYMFAIO (NEVISKA)

-Fighting erupted at dusk.
+In the summer of 1944, ELAS forces advanced toward Sklithro–Zelenich.
+Their objective was to force the surrender of the village’s weapons and bring the community under partisan control.
+The village defenders—about twenty men—took positions behind stone walls, on rooftops, and in the fortified bell tower.
+Fighting broke out at dusk.
 ELAS fighters opened fire from the tree line.
-Villagers responded with disciplined volleys from the Italian machine gun, rifles and the Bren gun.
-The church tower became the central defensive point.
+Villagers answered with disciplined volleys from rifles, the Italian machine gun, and the unreliable Bren.
+The bell tower again became the centre of defence.
 Partisans launched mortars from the hillside above the village.
-One shell struck near the bell tower, sending shrapnel in every direction.
+One shell struck near the tower, scattering shrapnel in every direction.

 Sterio, one of the defenders, was hit directly.
 His foot was blown off.
 His screams echoed across the square.
 Villagers dragged him to safety under fire.